open-telemetry/oteps/text/0257-utf8-handling.md

 `String::from_utf8_lossy()`](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf8_lossy)
 satisfy this requirement).

+SDKs MAY permit users to opt-out of UTF-8 validation for performance reasons.

 #### No byte-slice valued attribute API

 As a caveat, the OpenTelemetry project has previously debated and